 Everyone does!
 If you see a mystery bird, note down as many details as you can including its appearance, song, location and behaviour.
 If you can take a photo (even if it’s not a good one) that will help.
-Use the information to consult a field guide, share with a local bird group or ask questions on the BBC Wildlife forum.
+Use the information to consult a field guide, share with a local bird group or social media.
 Don’t be afraid to ask questions.
-The regulars and magazine team will be only too happy to share their knowledge with you.

 7 How do I use a hide?